A forward-looking perspective for data science in higher ed

 Bourne pointed out that this model facilitates incredible partnerships that work to solve pressing real-world problems.

 “I'm particularly interested in projects that really have the promise of making a difference to society,” Bourne said.

-Through a Collaboratory with the Curry School of Education, the School of Data Science is bringing together experts on behavioral economics, education, and data science to research and understand more about economic mobility and educational workforce pathways.
+Through a Collaboratory with the UVA School of Education and Human Development, the School of Data Science is bringing together experts on behavioral economics, education, and data science to research and understand more about economic mobility and educational workforce pathways.